100% Certified Authentic

 Future Classic

-If history tells us anything, it’s that the Rolex’s that stray from the ‘norm’, the ones with unconventional takes on classic designs, are the models that become the most sought after a few years down the line.
+If history tells us anything, it’s that the Rolex that strays from the ‘norm’, the ones with unconventional takes on classic designs, are the models that become the most sought-after a few years down the line.
 With the reissue of the characteristic red and blue Pepsi color scheme of the GMT-Master II in Cerachrom just a year after The Batman made his appearance, the blue/black version is surely destined to become a hot favorite for avid collectors.

 GMT-Master II BLNR